Slaynash/VRCMelonCore/README.md

 # VRCMelonCore
-A Coremod for VRChat on MelonLoader
+CoreMod of MelonLoader for VRChat

 Current features:
 ---